wxWidgets/wxWidgets/wxPython/distrib/README.win32.txt

 ---------------------

-The self-installer pacakge you have just installed contains the Python extension modules, python modules and pakcages needed to run wxPython applications.
+The self-installer pacakge you have just installed contains the Python extension modules, python modules and packages needed to run wxPython applications.
 If you selected the "Make this install be the default wxPython" option in the installer then this version will be the one that is imported when apps do "import wx".
 See the following wiki